michael-spengler/fairness/README.md

 This project leverages the Distributed Ledger Technology to build an incentive system which fosters fairness.

+This project supports the [cultdao.io](https://cultdao.io) and is meant to prototype "ecosystem features" for the cult :)

 Motivation for this project comes from observing many ["Real Life Thrillers"](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/fun-facts/real-life-thrillers.md) revealing a lack of fairness in political and economic systems.

 ## Universal Basic Income